Leek’s Historic Market Place

 - Traditional Indoor Markets with over 50 stalls – Wednesdays, Fridays and Saturdays in the Victorian Butter Market building just off the Market Place

-- Fine Food Market – The third Saturday of every month, The Fine Food Market brings together local and regional specialist food producers.
+- Farmers and Craft Market – The third Saturday of every month, The Farmers and Craft Market brings together local and regional specialist food producers alongside Craft, Antique and Collectors stalls

 - Antique and Collectors Market – Held every Saturday outdoors on the historic cobbled Market Place.
 A fascinating Antique Market with a wide variety of items for sale.

-- Craft and Collectables – An intriguing Craft and Collectibles Market held in the indoor Trestle Market every Friday
+- Craft and Collectables – An intriguing Craft and Collectables Market held in the indoor Trestle Market every Friday

 - Sunday Supplement – Award winning food and artisan makers market on the first Sunday of every month a the bottom of the Market Place and through the town streets